BuvinJT/distbuilder/docs/QuickStart.md

 In `build.py`, you may wish to simply import everything from this library via `import distbuilder *`.
-If your build script does not need to do much aside from implement these library functions, starting it in that manner is often a convenient choice.
+If your build script will use the low level functions offered by the library, starting it in that manner is often a convenient choice.
+If you will only be employing the very high level classes and functions, you may be better off to selectively import them.
+The example project, for instance, starts out `from distbuilder import PyToBinInstallerProcess, ConfigFactory`.

 #### Getting started: